janclod/REST-example/README.md

 #### Python env

-You require Python to install and run this project.
+You require Python (with venv) to install this project.

 See: [Python guide](https://docs.python-guide.org/starting/install3/linux/)